Erin-Rose/cosy-ligra/README.md

 # Cosy-ligra

-This repository is a fork of Jana's [Ligra](https://github.com/Jana-Marie/ligra), documenting my Ligra build.
-This variant of Ligra is optimised for my specific set of tools, current interests, and locally available fasteners, rather than for broad reproducibility.
+This repository is a fork of Jana's [Ligra](https://github.com/Jana-Marie/ligra), documenting my build.
+This variant is optimised for my specific set of tools, current interests, and locally available fasteners, rather than for broad reproducibility.

 "Cosy-ligra" uses only two extrusions, purely for aesthetics (and because I had 2 of the perfect length already..), and as such isn't really rugged enough for outdoor use.
 I will be using it for indoor art projection mostly.